Using Burp Scanner during manual testing

 Scanning custom insertion points

 It's easy to see the benefits of limiting your scans to a single request, but you can take this a step further by only testing specific inputs within that request.
+You can do this from the message editor.

 This approach can yield results incredibly quickly, giving you something to work with in just a couple of seconds.
 It also means you can choose to scan inputs that Burp Scanner normally doesn't use, such as custom header values.